-The Series 2 Preferred Shares are non-voting (except if the Corporation fails to pay in full 24 monthly dividends, until all arrears of dividends on the Series 2 Preferred Shares shall have been paid), redeemable at the Corporation's option (with respect to all and not less than all outstanding Series 2 Preferred Shares) at Cdn \$25.50 per share (together with accrued and unpaid dividends), convertible on a one-for-one basis on August 1, 2017 and on August 1 of every fifth year thereafter into Series 3 Preferred Shares.
+The Series 2 Preferred Shares are non-voting (except if the Corporation fails to pay in full 24 monthly dividends, until all arrears of dividends on the Series 2 Preferred Shares have been paid), redeemable at the Corporation's option (with respect to all and not less than all outstanding Series 2 Preferred Shares) at Cdn \$25.50 per share (together with accrued and unpaid dividends), convertible on a one-for-one basis on August 1, 2017 and on August 1 of every fifth year thereafter into Series 3 Preferred Shares.
 Fourteen days preceding a conversion date, if the Corporation determines after having taken into account all shares tendered for conversion by holders that there would be less than 1,000,000 outstanding Series 2 Preferred Shares on the conversion date, such remaining number shall be automatically converted into an equal number of Series 3 Preferred Shares.
-Likewise, if the Corporation determines fourteen days before the conversion date that at such time, there would be less than 1,000,000 outstanding Series 3 Preferred Shares, then no Series 2 Preferred Shares may be converted.
-Variable adjustable cumulative preferential cash dividends are payable monthly on the 15th day of each month, if declared by the Board of Directors, with the annual variable dividend rate being set between 50% and 100% of the Canadian prime rate, as adjusted as follows.
-The dividend rate will vary in relation to changes in the prime rate and will be adjusted upwards or downwards on a monthly basis up to a monthly maximum of 4% of the prime rate if the trading price of the Series 2 Preferred Shares is less than Cdn \$24.90 per share or more than Cdn \$25.10 per share.
+Likewise, if the Corporation determines fourteen days before the conversion date that at such time, there would be less than 1,000,000 outstanding Series 3 Preferred Shares may be converted.
+Variable adjustable cumulative preferential cash dividends are payable monthly on the 15th day of each month, if declared by the Board of Directors, with the annual variable dividend rate set between 50% and 100% of the Canadian prime rate, adjusted as follows.
+The dividend rate will vary in relation to changes in the prime rate and will be adjusted upwards or downwards on a monthly basis up to a monthly maximum of 4% of the prime rate if the trading price of the Series 2 Preferred Shares is less than Cdn \$25.10 per share.